MicrosoftDocs/azure-dev-docs/articles/python/tutorial-vs-code-serverless-python-01.md

 If you encounter issues with any of the steps in this tutorial, we'd love to hear the details.
 Use the **I ran into an issue** button at the end of each article to submit feedback.

 For a demonstration video, see [Build Azure Functions with VS Code](https://www.youtube.com/watch?v=9bMsdBYy-D0&feature=youtu.be&ocid=AID3006292) (youtube.com) from virtual PyCon 2020.
+You might also be interested in the longer session, [Easy data processing with Azure Functions](https://www.youtube.com/watch?v=PV7iy6FPjAY&feature=youtu.be&t=13&ocid=AID3006292) (youtube.com).

 ## Prerequisites